Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 consistency; scaling to large data sizes; and intuitive analysis, both within the DBMS itself and via connectors to other data analysis packages and tools.
-DBMSs have become a critical component of a great variety of systems, from handling transactions in financial systems to delivering data to power websites, dashboards, and software that we use every day.
-If you are using a production-level enterprise system, chances are there is a database in the back end.
-They are multi-purpose and well suited for organizing social science data and for supporting data exploration.
+DBMSs have become a critical component of most real-world systems, from handling transactions in financial systems to delivering data to power websites, dashboards, and software that we use every day.
+If you are using a production-level enterprise system, chances are there is a database in the back-end.
+They are multi-purpose and well suited for organizing social science data and for supporting data exploration and analysis.

 DBMSs make many easy things trivial, and many hard things easy.
 They are easy to use but can appear daunting at first.
 A basic understanding of databases and of when